|

 ship up to about 30 knots (35 mph).
 We seemed to creep along the deck at first

-and it looked as if we would never make it … But when our four JATO bottles went
+and it looked as if we would never make it.
+But when our four JATO bottles went

 off along the sides of the plane with a terrific, deafening noise I could see

+the deck fall away.
+I knew we had made it (5)."
 Over the next four weeks the planes spent 220 hours in the air,

 flying a total of 22,700 miles and taking some 70,000 aerial photographs